 Elevate Your Teaching Capabilities

-With over 25 specialties to offer, PADI Specialty courses allow you to elevate your teaching style even further after becoming a PADI Instructor.
+With over 25 specialties to offer, PADI Specialty Diver courses allow you to elevate your teaching career even further after becoming a PADI Instructor.
 Specialty Instructors become experts in different diving fields, inspiring students to undertake unique courses, too.

-Specialty courses are not only exciting for students but also thrilling for instructors to become qualified to teach.
+Specialty courses are not only exciting for students but also thrilling for PADI Instructors to become qualified to teach.
 In doing so, you become not only an inspiring role model for students but a sought-after dive professional for dive resorts and jobs in the marine industry.

-Other PADI diving courses you could become certified to teach include:
+Some PADI Specialty Diver courses you could become certified to teach include:

 If these courses sound inviting, then check out the full range of specialties here.